MazenFayed/Hybrid_Movie_Recommendatin_System/README.md

 # You can recreate the environment later using:
 conda env create -f environment.yml
-# you can only install requirments into your repository using:
+# you can only install requirments into your environment using:
 pip install -r requirements.txt

 # Hybrid_Movie_Recommendatin_System